It is the International Year of Plant Health

 Emergency preparedness and response

-A key aspect of the national plant health system is preparedness for potential threats and arrangements to enhance our capacity and ability to respond to incidents, and prevent incursions.
 Should an incursion of an exotic plant pest occur in Australia, we have well established response arrangements in place.

 See National pests & disease outbreak for information on national pest, disease and weed incursions and arrangements.